cs544-wisc/f23/p8/README.md

 #### Q2: how many counties are there per state?

-Answer for the five states with most counties.
+Answer for the five states with the most counties.
 The dataset lacks state names, so we'll use `state_fips_code` instead of names.

-Your output should be a dict with 5 key/value pairs -- keys are the FIPS codes and values are the counts.
+Your output should be a `dict` with 5 key/value pairs -- keys are the FIPS codes and values are the counts.
 Example:

 ```python